You are currently viewing Algarve – Portugal

 -Arade River Where you can see a replica of a Caravel sailing from time to time.

-• Lagos Located 1h by train from Albufeira, is perhaps one of the most historical and beautiful city in the entire region together with Faro.
+• Lagos Located 1h by train from Albufeira, is perhaps one of the most historical and beautiful city in the entire region together with Albufeira.

 -Old City Cidade Velha is the historical part of the city where traditional cobblestone streets retain Portuguese and Moorish influence constructions.